mc2-project/opaque-sql/docs/src/index.rst

 This is an alpha preview of Opaque SQL, and the software is still in active development.
 It currently has the following limitations:

-Unlike the Spark cluster, the driver must be run within a trusted environment (e.g., on the client).

 - Not all Spark SQL operations are supported (see the :ref:`list of supported functionalities <functionalities>`).
 UDFs must be :ref:`implemented in C++ <udfs>`

 - Computation integrity verification (section 4.2 of the NSDI paper) is currently work in progress.